German victory parade in Paris (1871): Following days

 The same day as the parade the French National Assembly had voted to accept the Treaty of Versailles.
 This quick acceptance surprised the Germans, who had expected to remain in occupation of the city for a considerable period while the assembly debated.
 The Germans had planned further parades, including a triumphal entrance of the emperor into the city on 3 March.
 William was to have been accompanied by senior politician Otto von Bismarck and army chief Helmuth von Moltke the Elder.
 News of the ratification was delivered to the Germans by telegram at 7 pm on 1 March, but they delayed their withdrawal, insisting that it would begin only when the formal ratification document was delivered into Bismarck's hands.

 The further parades were cancelled.
 William remained at Versailles, with Crown Prince Frederick.
 Bismarck did enter the city on 2 March, but reached no further than the Avenue de la Grande Armée.
 Visits by German soldiers to Les Invalides were cancelled on safety grounds, and the French tried to persuade the Germans not to enter the Louvre, stating that all the paintings had been taken into storage.
 The Germans pressed ahead with their plans, and screens were erected at the museum to shield the visiting Germans from the Parisians.
 German forces paraded in its courtyard, and some officers entered the building, reaching the Galerie d'Apollon and the Balcony of Henry III.
 Their appearance at the latter led to cries of anger from the Parisian crowd, and two-sous coins were thrown at the officers.
 During the occupation cafés and shops in Paris closed "on account of national mourning".

-The French vice president and minister of foreign affairs delivered the ratification document to Paris.
+The French vice president and Jules Favre, minister of foreign affairs delivered the ratification document to Paris.
 The evacuation of German troops commenced early on 3 March and was complete by noon.
 After the withdrawal there was some looting by Parisian citizens before the National Guard restored order.
 Some Parisians symbolically scrubbed the city's cobblestones along the route of the parade to "clean" them where German boots had trod.